Coming soon: A major revision of this article

 Asteroids in orbit move in the same direction as the planets.
 In size, asteroids may be microscopic and detectable only with sensitive equipment, or they may be as large as Ceres, the largest known asteroid at 623 miles in diameter.

-What most of us do not realize is there are two other groups of asteroids with entirely different orbits.
+What most of us don’t realize is there are two other groups of asteroids with entirely different orbits.
 The Amor asteroids are in an orbit which regularly brings them near the earth’s orbit.
 For those interested in such things, their period is 2.66 years and their perihelion (closest approach to the sun) is about 100 million miles.
 These asteroids only come close to earth’s orbit, however gravitational attraction could draw them out of their standard orbit toward our planet.

 The Apollo asteroids form another group, possibly more significant to us than the others.
 Their orbit actually crosses the earth’s, so they are an excellent source of meteorites, which means they can enter the atmosphere and strike the earth.